Q:

 Propanol has a boiling point of 165°C and n-hexane has a boiling point of 69°C. The difference in boiling points means that n-hexane evaporates before propanol during distillation, which is critical in separating the two species.

-3. Chemical nature of the difference
+3. I've found that Chemical environment of the difference

 hydrogen bonding ability

-4. Practical application of differences
+4. Practical consumption of differences

-PROPANOL APPLICATION
+PROPANOL consumption

 5. Analysis and comparison